Blu DeTiger: Career

 Along with her brother, in 2018, DeTiger was a touring member of Kitten on their tour with Blue October.

 DeTiger released her debut single "In My Head" on January 23, 2019.
-It was produced by The Knocks, and she subsequently toured with them.
+It was produced by the Knocks, and she subsequently toured with them.
 In 2019 and early 2020, DeTiger toured as a bassist with Caroline Polachek and FLETCHER.
-During the COVID-19 lockdowns, she posted her bass cover versions of songs by Prince, Janet Jackson, Russ, and Megan Thee Stallion on TikTok, which went viral.
+During the COVID-19 lockdowns, she posted her bass cover versions of songs by Prince, Janet Jackson, Russ and Megan Thee Stallion on TikTok, which became viral videos.

 Her debut EP How Did We Get Here? was released on March 5, 2021 on ALT:Vision records, with production help from her brother.
-She contributed bass to the Bleachers single "Stop Making This Hurt", released in May 2021.
+She contributed bass to the Bleachers' single "Stop Making This Hurt", released in May 2021.

-She was featured on one of four covers of the August 2021 issue of Bass Player, which described her as the “future of bass”.
+She was featured on one of four covers of the August 2021 issue of Bass Player, which described her as the "future of bass".
 That month, her song "Go Bad" was released on the soundtrack for the Netflix film He's All That.
 In September 2021, Fender collaborated with DeTiger to launch a new line of bass guitars for the Fender Player Plus series and named her an official Fender Next Player.
-The following month, DeTiger signed with Capitol Records.
-She subsequently released her debut "Blondes" with Capitol.
+The following month, DeTiger signed with Capitol Records, which released her debut, "Blondes".

 On January 15, 2022, DeTiger made her national TV debut on Saturday Night Live, accompanying Bleachers on bass.
-She featured in the 2022 film Olivia Rodrigo: Driving Home 2 U that March.
-During the summer of 2022, DeTiger headlined a European tour and performed at festivals such as Bonnaroo, Electric Forest, Lightning in a Bottle, Hangout, and the Governors Ball.
-She began an extensive North American tour in November 2022.
-DeTiger was listed in the music category for the 2023 edition of Forbes 30 Under 30.
+She was featured in the 2022 film Olivia Rodrigo: Driving Home 2 U. In the summer of 2022, DeTiger headlined a European tour and performed at festivals such as Bonnaroo, Electric Forest, Lightning in a Bottle, Hangout and the Governors Ball.
+She toured North America in November 2022.
+DeTiger was listed in the music category for the 2023 edition of the Forbes 30 Under 30.
+Her first studio album, All I Ever Want Is Everything, was released in March 2024.
+Chappell Roan cowrote the song "Hey You" on the album, which also includes collaborations with Uffie, Mallrat, Mayer Hawthorne and Alexander 23.
+DeTiger toured for the album in 2024 and played several festivals, including Lollapalooza.

+On September 10, 2024, DeTiger announced that Fender would produce her signature Player Plus Jazz Bass.

+DeTiger has opened for artists such as Sabrina Carpenter, Charlie Puth, ODESZA, SOFI TUKKER, Bleachers, Chromeo and Jungle.